 In 2014, the ONE PLACE Family Justice Center building located at 530 S. Lawrence Street, Montgomery, Alabama was named after its co-founders Ellen Brooks and Karen Sellers.

 ONE PLACE – serving victims of domestic violence, dating violence, stalking, sexual violence, human trafficking, and child and elder abuse.

-Ellen Brooks, Karen Sellers, Co-Founders and Steve Searcy, One Place's first Executive Director (left to right)
+(From L-R): Ellen Brooks and Karen Sellers, Co-Founders and Steve Searcy, One Place's first Executive Director

 In 2014, the One Place Family Justice Center building, located at 530 S. Lawrence Street, Montgomery, Alabama was re-named the Brooks-Sellers One Place Family Justice Center after its co-founders, Ellen Brooks, Supernumerary, District Attorney and Karen Sellers, Executive Director (Retired), Family Sunshine Center.